Table of Contents

 - Sales: Drive sales conversions.

-Instagram ads formats
+Instagram ad formats

 - Photo: A single image (not necessarily a photo) to promote your products, services, or brand.

-- Video: Square or horizontal.
+- Video: A square or horizontal video

 - Carousel: Up to 10 images or videos, each with its own headline, description, or link.